XTANDI is a prescription medicine used to treat men with prostate cancer that:

-Take XTANDI exactly as your doctor tells you.
+• Take XTANDI® (enzalutamide) exactly as your doctor tells you.
 Take your prescribed dose once a day, at the same time each day.
 Your doctor may change your dose if needed.

-If you are receiving gonadotropin-releasing hormone (GnRH) therapy, you should continue with this treatment while taking XTANDI unless you have had surgery to lower the amount of testosterone in your body (surgical castration).
+• If you are receiving luteinizing hormone-releasing hormone (LHRH) agonist therapy, you should continue it while taking XTANDI unless you have had surgery to lower the amount of testosterone in your body (surgical castration).

 What to do if you miss a dose